 Therapeutic Uses and Echinacea Dosage for Dogs

-Echinacea Tincture Dosage: Echinacea isn’t noted for having the best of tastes, so it’s best to use it in the form of a tincture.
+Echinacea Tincture Dosage for Dogs: Echinacea isn’t noted for having the best of tastes, so it’s best to use it in the form of a tincture.
 This can be mixed with your dog’s food.
 There are some prepared tinctures available at pet health food stores.
-Dosage will vary depending on your dog’s size, but conventional wisdom suggests about 12 to 25 drops about three times a day when signs of acute illness present themselves.
+The dosage will vary depending on your dog’s size, but conventional wisdom suggests about 12 to 25 drops about three times a day when signs of acute illness present themselves.

 As we’ve discussed, using echinacea properly is a matter of timing.
 This can be a delicate herbal treatment to add to your repertoire, but the immune-boosting effects really are something.
 If you can time things just right and administer echinacea to your dog at the first sign of illness or infection, you can reap the rewards of an enhanced immune system.

 Some dogs have sensitivity to some of the antigens in echinacea, so you’ll want to exercise caution.
 Echinacea should also not be used by dogs with compromised immune systems or other immune difficulties, as giving these systems a boost can prove troublesome.
 Dogs with chronic illnesses should also avoid echinacea.

 Reasons to Use Echinacea Dosage for Dogs